Abhinav-175/hpdf/README.md

 hpdf test.pdf
 ```

-**hpdf** is a not so smart plumbing between Pymupdf and a singular GEMINI api call.
+**hpdf** is a not so smart plumbing between Pymupdf and GEMINI api calls.
 Works by extracting text from the docment and ignoring images.
 So, does'nt work on rasterized pdf documents.